jknack/handlebars.java/README.md

  * Helpers are type-safe.
  * Handlebars.java is thread-safe.

-## Differences between Handlebars.js and Handlebars.java
+## Differences between Handlebars.java and Handlebars.js
  * Handlebars.java scope resolution follows the Mustache Spec.
+For example:

 Given: